Harukichi Shimoi

-Harukichi Shimoi (下位 春吉, Shimoi Harukichi) was a Japanese poet and writer that lived in Italy for many years and was influential in introducing the haiku to European literature.
+Harukichi Shimoi (下位 春吉, Shimoi Harukichi) was a Japanese poet, translator and writer.
+Shimoi lived in Italy for many years and was an important promoter of cultural exchange between Japan and Italy.

+Shimoi translated works from Yosano Akiko and Matsuo Bashō into Italian, and conversely translated Dante into Japanese.
+Shimoi was close friends with Gabriele D'Annunzio and translated several of his works.
+He accompanied the poet on his Fiume endeavour.

+He was influential in introducing the haiku to Italian futurist poets, organizing the Tokyo-Rome flight with Arturo Ferrarin, his early involvement in the Calpis soft drink, and promoting Karate and Judo to Italians.

 Biography

 Born in Fukuoka as Harukichi Inoue (井上 春吉, Inoue Harukichi), he later adopted the surname of his wife when they married in 1907.
 He finished his studies in Japan, and had the occasion to meet Bin Ueda, by whom he was profoundly influenced.
 Shimoi then moved to Italy to study Dante, becoming a Japanese teacher at the Naples Eastern University.

 In 1917, he enlisted in the Italian army during World War I, and committed himself to fighting against the Central Powers.
-Harukichi became an Ardito, teaching his fellow soldiers some karate.
+Harukichi became an Ardito, teaching his fellow soldiers karate.